adamsilver/fdpb/02-Checkout.md

 Generally speaking, dates are hard.
 But, fortunately, an expiry date is straightforward to design and easy to use.
 We offer users a single text box that closely matches the format found on their own physical credit card.
 This reduces the cognitive burden for users as they can just copy what they see.

-> "Be conservative in what you send; be liberal in what you accept."
+> ‘Be conservative in what you send; be liberal in what you accept.’

 We can forgive users for entering a slash as we can easily strip that out on the server.
 We do the hard work so users don't have to.
 Additionally, we still give users a hint, so that users who are more careful and anxious&mdash;those that read all instructions&mdash;they will feel at ease and empowered at the same time.